-We are very careful before entering into working relationships with anyone.
-We are committed to picking and rewarding partners who share our respect for people and the environment, and who are willing to work with us to improve their practices.
+We are very careful when entering into working relationships — we are committed to choosing and rewarding partners who share our respect for people as well as the environment, and who are willing to work with us to improve their practices.
 We only allow our products to be manufactured by suppliers and factories that commit to our values and sign our strict code of conduct; the Sustainability Commitment.

 Creating millions of jobs

 Many of our suppliers are located in developing countries.
 Our presence in these countries can make a real difference.
 H&M group helps to create jobs, consequently lifting people out of poverty, and contributing to economic growth and improved standards of living.
 Through our business we help create around 1.6 million jobs for people employed by our suppliers around the world.
 About two-thirds of these jobs are undertaken by women.
-For many women, this is their first job that provides an income, their first work outside the home and therefore a first step to independence.
+For many women, this is their first job that provides an income, and therefore the first step to financial independence.

 In 2016, Swedish Prime Minister Stefan Löfven launched the Global Deal, a joint initiative with the Organisation for Economic Cooperation and Development (OECD) and the International Labour Organisation (ILO).
 The Global deal aims to address the challenges in the global labour market and improve social dialogue and working conditions.
-H&M group has signed the Global Deal and this film, made by the Government Offices of Sweden was shown during the launch.
+H&M group has signed the Global Deal and the film above, made by the Government Offices of Sweden, was shown during the launch.
 The first two minutes are about the textile industry, including an interview with our sustainability manager in Cambodia, Sarah Hopkins.

 Supporting developing countries

 There are of course challenges.
 Issues such as human rights and environmental standards can be at risk across any fashion retailer’s value chain.
-At H&M group, we don’t believe that should stop companies from sourcing from developing countries.
-On the contrary, we are convinced the best way of supporting developing countries and their people is to encourage mutually prosperous partnerships and trade with them.
-Not isolate them.
+At H&M group, we don’t believe that we should stop companies from sourcing from developing countries.
+On the contrary, we are convinced the best way of supporting developing countries and their people is to encourage mutually prosperous partnerships and trade with them, rather than to isolate them.
 We want to continue creating jobs, using our influence and promoting better working conditions, reducing environmental impacts and ensuring that human rights are respected.